pharo-project/pharo5-vm/README.md

 The build relies on a valid gcc, cmake and 32 bit headers installation:

-- Unix:
+Unix:

 	# build tools
 	sudo apt-get install gcc g++ cmake lib32x-dev
     # dependencies for vm plugins
     sudo apt-get install libasound2-dev libssl-dev libfreetype6-dev libgl1-mesa-dev

 - Mac:
   Download and install teh homebrew package manager with some additional packages

 	# install homebrew with the following oneliner:
 	ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
 	 # if you haven't installed git yet
 	brew install git
 	# wget is needed in certain cases to download files
 	brew install wget
 	# OSX' default tar doesn't feature 7z compression needed for for some 3rd party libs
 	brew install gnu-tar --default-names

-  Download and install the latest version of XCode and XCode command line tools Download MacOSX10.6.sdk.zip from http://pharo.gforge.inria.fr/ci/extras/MacOSX10.6.sdk.zip and put it on /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs (just where MacOSX10.x.sdk usually are) (YES, WE NEED 10.6 SDK!)
+  Download and install the latest version of XCode and XCode command line tools Download MacOSX10.6.sdk.zip from <http://files.pharo.org/vm/src/lib/MacOSX10.6.sdk.zip> and put it on `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs` (just where MacOSX10.x.sdk usually are)
+  (YES, WE NEED 10.6 SDK!)

 - Win:
   For building the VM under windos you will have to install a minggw
   environment: http://sourceforge.net/projects/mingw/files/Automated%20MinGW%20Installer/mingw-get-inst/

   Install the following additional MinGW packages by running the following command in the MingGW Shell:

 	mingw-get install msys-unzip msys-wget msys-zip

   Install git: http://code.google.com/p/msysgit/

   Optional: add git to the PATH variable so that you can see git from msys.
 To do this, add path to git for msys: Control panel -> System, then search for Environment Variables.
 There should be already: C:\Program Files\Git\cmd.
 Add C:\Program Files\Git\bin.
-Notice that the path may not be exactly
+Notice that the path may not be exactly `C:\Program Files\Git` but similar…
-	C:\Program Files\Git but similar…
-	!!! but make sure that path to Git binary directory is **after** msys bin path, otherwise you will get a lot of troubles !!!
+  Make sure that path to Git binary directory is **after** msys bin path, otherwise you will get a lot of troubles.

 Install CMake: during installation, in install options , make sure that you choose to add CMake to PATH.